New MSU President officially takes office

-Dr. Samuel Stanley Jr., a medical researcher who has led Stony Brook University in New York for nearly a decade, was named as the next president of Michigan State University in the wake of the most extensive sexual abuse scandal in sports history.
+Dr. Samuel Stanley Jr., a medical researcher who led Stony Brook University in New York for nearly a decade, was named as the next president of Michigan State University in the wake of the most extensive sexual abuse scandal in sports history.

 The meeting began with Trustee Byrum thanking the Presidential Search Committee for their efforts.